markszekacs/Consumer-Electronics-in-AI-Conversations/README.md

-# Consumer Electronics in AI Conversations
+# Scalable NLP Evaluation Framework: Hybrid Retrieval on LLM Conversations

 Analysis of purchase intent patterns in real-world AI conversations, using the WildChat dataset.